CanopyTax/asyncpgsa/README.md

 aiopg.sa: 9.541276566000306
 asyncpsa: 6.747777451004367
 ```
-So, seams like its still faster using asyncpg, or in otherwords, this library doesnt add any overhead that is not in aiopg.sa.
+So, seems like its still faster using asyncpg, or in otherwords, this library doesnt add any overhead that is not in aiopg.sa.